 However, there was no such provision which is chargeable to the income-tax when there is a conversion of stock in trade to capital asset and it was used as a tax planning.
 Let’s go through in detail:

 Example 1: An assessee who is trading in shares transfers some of his stock in trade into capital asset by deciding to hold it as an investment.
 There is no business income at the time of conversion.
 It will be sold at the later stage and pay tax on the profit as capital gain instead of business profit.
-As we know that long term capital gain from equity shares sold in stock exchange and on which Security Transaction Tax has been paid is exempt u/s 10(38) of Income Tax Act.
-Thus, in case of conversion of shares held as stock in trade into capital asset, the benefit of exemption u/s 10(38) will be available if such converted capital asset is sold later and long-term capital gain arises from it.
+As we know that long term capital gain from equity shares sold in stock exchange and on which Security Transaction Tax has been paid will be eligible for the concessional rate of 10% on gains without providing the benefits of indexation, if the gains in excess of Rs.
+1 lakh as per section 112A.
+Thus, in case of conversion of shares held as stock in trade into capital asset, the benefit of section 112A will be available if such converted capital asset is sold later and long-term capital gain arises from it.